Tuesday, April 23, 2024

 We were enamored with a plate of fire-grilled Houby Spiz (Spiz Mushrooms), which were incredible!
 They included Golden Oyster Mushrooms, Poplar Fieldcap Mushrooms, Lion’s Mane Mushrooms, and Penny Pun Mushrooms.
 They were imaginatively presented with a soft-boiled egg yolk on yeast sauce that was speckled with cracked peppercorns.
 Please notice the color of the yolk: an ideal ochre.
 That’s indicative of healthy chickens eating nutritious diets.
 If yolks are yellow like a Post-It Note, that indicates an unnatural (usually corporatized) element in the egg-making.
 The Czech Republic is well-known for well-tended chickens (not genetically oversized like American ones) that lay great eggs.

 Lewis had the fun of bursting the yolk, smearing it on the plate, and dipping forkfuls of mushrooms into it.
 The pure flavors were intensely wonderful.
 We never had anything like that.
 Lewis and I love the taste of mushrooms, and those were the best that we ever had!
 Even better than the ones at 3-Michelin-Star Maaemo Restaurant in the Kingdom of Norway… and that’s a tremendous compliment.
-We loved them so much that we ordered a second batch!
-The chef was flattered.
-From the website, we learned that Martin Mňuk was the mushroom picker, so we praise his foraging skills, too!
-The eggs were delivered in the morning from Stepanov Farm, which is accredited as a bio farm.

 That was followed by Tafelspitz, which is a national dish: boiled young beef served in root vegetable broth with sliced potatoes, minced apples, horseradish, and a scoop of sour cream that was dusted with chives.
-According to folklore, Emperor Franz Joseph loved it, so it became part of imperial Viennese cuisine, too.
-The flavors were incredible with freshness and depth, and the sauces were almost magically delicious.

 We learned that Czech cooking produces the richest-tasting sauces that we ever had because they invest hours to make them.
 Usually, they roast vegetables with meat—sometimes adding wine—and accumulate the pan-drippings.
 Then, they purée the veggies and liquid, and that “stew” is simmered for hours to thicken.
 That time-honored technique has amazing thoroughness, and it always produces excellence!

 To accompany our food, we wanted a Czech wine—which pleased our waiters—and the four of us decided that Ryzlink Vlassky was a great option.
-In English, it is Welchriesling, and it was a type of white wine that we never had before.
+In English, it is Welchriesling.
+It was a type of white wine that we never had before.
 In German, the name means “Romantic Riesling”, but it is unrelated to Riesling.
 It’s unclear if ancient Balkans or Romans planted the species, but it thrived in lands that became the Austro-Hungarian Empire: Austria, Hungary, Croatia, Romania, Serbia, Slovenia, Slovakia, and Czechia.
 Typically, it is a dry wine with fruit-forward aromas that is produced in Moravia.

 As a main course, Lewis ordered butter-roasted Pstruh Lisky (Rainbow Trout) from the Village of Líský in Central Bohemia.